RiskyRon/Repo-To-PDF-Flask_Web-UI/README.md

-# This repo can convert any Folder into a pdf, then vectorise and run semantic searches against it, it has a flask web UI
+# This repo is a semantic search flask repo, currently still need to use the other Repo-To-PDF-SemanticSearch for the pdf conversion and vectorising.

 1: Clone repo